 Audhumla

-Audhumla is the nurturing cow of Norse mythology.
+Audhumla is the nursing cow of Norse mythology.
 She was born from the fusion of the dawn of time and ice.
 Ymir fed on the four rivers of milk that flowed from Audhumla.

 Gullfaxi

-Gullfaxi is the horse with the golden mane the fastest horse in Norse mythology according to legends.
-It belonged to the giant Hrungnir.
+Gullfaxi is the gold-maned horse fastest in Norse mythology according to legends.
+He belonged to the giant Hrungnir.
 Later, the giant was killed by Thor, so Gullfaxi was given to his son Magni.
-In addition to running fast, it has the strange power to fly, swim but also to travel from world to world.
+Besides running fast, he has the strange power to fly, swim, and also travel from world to world.

 Hugin and Munin